Epitaph (Necrophagist album)

-Composition and recording
+Background and recording

 Writing for the album began in 2002, with Muhammed Suiçmez composing the tracks initially in Power Tab Editor, and eventually in Guitar Pro; newcomer lead guitarist Christian Münzner composing some of the solos ("the solo in Stabwound, 2nd one in Stillborn, the ones in Epitaph and Seven, the 2 trade offs with Muhammed in Only Ash and the first solo in Symbiotic"), half of the track "Symbiotic in Theory" and a portion of the basslines, for which he took influence from Greg Howe.

 Recording took place in three locations simultaneously: Hannes Grossmann recorded his drum tracks in Studio Iguana in March with Christoph Brandes, Stephan Fimmers recorded his bass in his own home studio in Schwandorf, while Münzner and Suiçmez recorded guitars in a makeshift studio in a school's basement in Baden-Baden; scheduling forced Münzner to drop out from recording rhythm guitars on three tracks, which were fully played by Suiçmez.
 As Suiçmez wanted to emphasize the compositional quality of the songs, the band relied heavily on punch-ins to get the accuracy they wanted.

+Music

+The album makes use of neoclassical guitar playing.
+The genres are technical death metal and brutal death metal.

+Impact

+In 2013, the staff of Loudwire included the main riff from "Stabwound" in their list of "the 10 Best Metal Riffs of the 2000s", calling the track the "posterchild" for brutal death metal.
+He further wrote: "Necrophagist weren't the first techdeath band on the scene, but legions of guitar players have followed suit aping the style laid down here."